-Oil prices resume slide as supply glut prevails
+Oil’s price fall stalls despite supply glut

 Thomson Reuters Eikon shipping figures show at least 25 supertankers sitting in the Strait of Malacca and the Singapore Strait, holding unsold fuel.

-That’s similar amounts to May and April, indicating that even in Asia, with its strong demand growth, traders are struggling to clear inventories.
+Those are similar amounts to May and April, indicating that even in Asia, with its strong demand growth, traders are struggling to clear inventories.

 And more production is coming.
 Libya’s 270,000-bpd Sharara oilfield has reopened after a workers’ protest and should return to normal production within three days, the National Oil Corp said on Friday.Report Typo/Error